alauddin-sabari/LandSin/README.md

 ## Features

-- User-friendly interface for Analyzing  land data and getting insights about a particular land and its value for deciding weather you should buy or not.
+- User-friendly interface for Analyzing  land data and getting insights about a particular land and its value for deciding whether you should buy or not.
 - Feature 1: Statistical price range and comparing price with existing real estate company
-- Feature 2: Predicting the price to buy and selling price estimation for lists of lands.
+- Feature 2: Predicting the price  to buy and also selling price estimation for lists through Statical Quartile price range and Machine Learning.
-- Feature 3: getting the insights weather the land is flat and habitable via google map and feature of land like schooling rate for a particular are.
+- Feature 3: getting insights into whether the land is flat and habitable via Google map and land features like schooling rate for a particular area.

 ## Technologies Used

 - **Programming Language**: Python
-- **Framework**:  Flask, python plotly Dash
+- **Framework**:  Flask, python Plotly Dash

 - **Other Libraries**: scikit-learn, NumPy, Pandas, plotly